- What is Osteoarthritis?

 You can find more information about how osteoarthritis affects your feet and other parts of your body here.

-What are the best shoes for arthritis?
+What are the right shoes for Osteoarthritis?

 Osteoarthritis shoes, or OA shoes, require forethought and some consideration.
 The first thing to do is to make sure that that the shoe is the right shape for your foot.
 This might sound strange, but many people will look at shoes for what they look like instead of what they might do for the foot.
 Many people are fashion conscious, whether they realise it or not, and so might seek out shoes that appear fashionable rather than practical.